CodingByGopal/Project-FoodBae/README.md

 # FoodBae - Never Cook Again

-FoodBae is front-end web development responsive landing page for food delivery website.
-Project was hand coded using Html , css and javascript not by using any framework, to showcase front-end development skills.
-Website follows major design rules like typography, color contrast , font size etc. Along with it, lazy image loading has been implemented for website better performance.
-FoodBae is hypothetical idea which offer AI-powered Food subscription that will make you eat delicious and healthy 365 days per year.
-Note - No actual AI is working in backend as it's a front-end skin for portfolio website.
+FoodBae is a front-end web development responsive landing page for a food delivery website.
+The project was hand-coded using Html, CSS, and javascript not by using any framework, to showcase front-end development skills.
+The website follows major design rules like typography, color contrast, font size, etc. Along with it, lazy image loading has been implemented for the website's better performance.
+FoodBae is a hypothetical idea that offers an AI-powered Food subscription that will make you eat delicious and healthy 365 days per year.
+Note - No actual AI is working in the backend as it's a front-end skin for the portfolio website.

 ## Resource